Comparing Oil-Dri Co. of America (ODC) and Its Competitors

-Oil-Dri Co. of America (NYSE:ODC – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its peers?
-We will compare Oil-Dri Co. of America to similar businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.
+Oil-Dri Co. of America (NYSE:ODC – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its peers?
+We will compare Oil-Dri Co. of America to similar businesses based on the strength of its dividends, earnings, risk, profitability, valuation, institutional ownership and analyst recommendations.

-Oil-Dri Co. of America pays an annual dividend of $1.12 per share and has a dividend yield of 4.2%.
-Oil-Dri Co. of America pays out 933.3% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Miscellaneous manufacturing industries” companies pay a dividend yield of 2.7% and pay out 52.7% of their earnings in the form of a dividend.
-Oil-Dri Co. of America has raised its dividend for 9 consecutive years.

 Valuation and Earnings